Upcycled Mini Copper Pots – (and the risky business of crafting)

 Step 3 – Mark and Cut Can # 1

-To mark my cans, I used a sharpie marker and some wood blocks to draw a line around the top and the bottom of the can.
+To mark my cans, I used a Sharpie marker and some wooden blocks to draw a line around the top and the bottom of the can.
 The part in the middle is the waste material.

 To cut the can, I punched a hole with a knife in the center of the waste area and then cut the can in half with scissors.
 Once I had the two pieces cut, I used scissors to trim off the excess can to make a clean edge on both pieces along the sharpie line.